- Overview of the Chewton Mendip Ansteys

 Robert Anstis (m 1734 Camerton)

 In 1734 Robert Anstis “of Chewton Mendip” married Elizabeth Pearce “of Midsomer Norton” in Camerton.
-They returned to live in Chewton Mendip and had many ‘Anstis‘ daughters who do not concern us.
-Their ‘Anstey’ relevant children were:
+They returned to live in Chewton Mendip and had many ‘Anstis‘ daughters, most of whom do not concern us, however for the sake of completion they are:

 - Hester Anstis (b 1739, married William Bendle in Chewton Mendip in 1766 as ‘Anstee‘);